Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-aws-step-functions.md

 - AWS Step Functions orchestrates workflows expressed as state machines, which are a superset of directed graphs.
 This means that we can map Metaflow flows to corresponding AWS Step Functions state machines fully automatically.
 This gives you much more detail about what gets executed and how, in contrast to treating Metaflow scripts as black boxes.
 - AWS Step Functions comes with tooling that is required for running workflows in production.
 You can benefit from battle-hardened solutions provided by AWS for alerting, monitoring, and scheduling.
 By using AWS Step Functions your Metaflow flows can integrate seamlessly with the wider AWS offerings.

 When running on AWS Step Functions, Metaflow code works exactly as it does locally: No changes are required in the code.
 All data artifacts produced by steps run on AWS Step Functions are available using the [Client API](../../metaflow/client).
-All tasks are run on AWS Batch respecting the resources decorator, as if the `@batch` decorator was added to all steps, as explained in [Executing Remote Tasks](/scaling/remote-tasks/introduction).
+All tasks are run on AWS Batch respecting the `@resources` decorator, as if the `@batch` decorator was added to all steps, as explained in [Executing Remote Tasks](/scaling/remote-tasks/introduction).

 This document describes the basics of AWS Step Functions scheduling.
 If your project involves multiple people, multiple workflows, or it is becoming business-critical, check out the section around [coordinating larger Metaflow projects](../coordinating-larger-metaflow-projects.md).